kevcodez/kevcodez-blog/docs/posts/2019-08-10-fluent-bit-docker-logging-driver-elasticsearch/README.md

 In a dockerized environment with multiple services, where each container is isolated and logs on it's own, we need an interface to collect those logs.
 **Docker Logging Driver** to the rescue.
 Each docker daemon has a logging driver, which each container uses.
-That way, each log entry will flow through the logging driver, enabling us to process and forward it.
+That way, each log entry will flow through the logging driver, enabling us to process and forward it in a central place.

 ## Fluent Bit vs Fluentd

 A popular library to solve this is [Fluentd](https://www.fluentd.org/).
 An open source log collector, processor and aggregator written in Ruby, first published in 2011.

-Fluent Bit is an open source log collector created by the same folgs, written in C, first published in 2015.
+Fluent Bit is an open source log collector created by the same folks, written in C, first published in 2015.

 |              | Fluentd                                                           | Fluent Bit                                                        |
 | ------------ | ----------------------------------------------------------------- | ----------------------------------------------------------------- |